11:11 (Come album): Re-issue

-In January 2013, Matador Records announced that a special 20th anniversary 2 LP/CD re-issue of 11:11 would be released as in May 2013.
+In January 2013, Matador Records announced that a special 20th anniversary 2 LP/CD re-issue of 11:11 would be released in May 2013.
 The re-issue includes the original release, in addition to a live album consisting of the band's performance at the 1992 Vermonstress Festival.
 Announcing the news, Pitchfork described 11:11 as "one of the more elusive gems of Matador's back catalog."

 The vinyl LP version of the record was pressed by United Record Pressing in Nashville, TN.

 Cover versions

 No Safety covered 11:11s opening track, "Submerge" in their 1994 album Live at the Knitting Factory, whilst Australian alternative rock band Screamfeeder covered "Off To One Side" in their 1999 album Home Age, a cover which was later included in their 2011 rarities compilation Cargo Embargo (B Sides & More).
 The Spanish band Mourn covered the song "William" on their 2019 release Mixtape.